 How to Say Merry Christmas & A Happy New Year in Icelandic

-If you’re planning to spend the winter holidays in Iceland, be prepared.
-Icelanders have some very neat deep-rooted Christmas traditions practised during the nearly month-long celebrations.
+Icelanders have some very neat deep-rooted Christmas traditions practiced during the nearly month-long winter celebrations, so it’s worth it to be prepared!

-Let’s learn how to say Merry Christmas in Icelandic!
+How to say Merry Christmas in Icelandic

 How to say Happy New Year in Icelandic